jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 #### Softmax classifier

 For many classification problem, we categorize an input to one of the many classes.
-For example, we can classify an image to one of the 100 possbile image classes, like school bus, airplance, truck, ... etc. We use softmax classifier to compute K probabilites, one per class for an input image.
-(The combined probabilities remains 1.)
+For example, we can classify an image to one of the 100 possbile object classes.
+We use softmax classifier to compute K probabilites, one per class for an input image (the combined probabilities remains 1).

 <div class="imgcap">
 <img src="/assets/dl/deep_learner2.jpg" style="border:none;width:70%;">
 </div>

-For a network predicting K classes, the network generates K scores (one for each class.)
-The probability for class $$ i $$ will be.
+The network computes K scores per image.
+The probability that an image belongs to the class $$ i $$ will be.

 $$
-p_i =  \frac{e^{z_i}}{\sum e^{z_c}}
+p_i =  \frac{e^{score_i}}{\sum e^{score_c}}
 $$

-For example, the school bus image above may have a score of (3.2, 0.8, 0) for the class school bus, truck and airplane.
+For example, the school bus above may have a score of (3.2, 0.8, 0) for the class school bus, truck and airplane respectively.
 The probability for the correponding class is

 $$
 p_{\text{bus}} =  \frac{e^{3.2}}{ e^{3.2} + e^{0.8} + e^0} = 0.88